Economy of Australia: Employment

-According to the Australian Bureau of Statistics (ABS) seasonally adjusted estimates, the unemployment rate remained steady at 3.5% in February 2023 while the labor force participation rate decreased slightly to 66.6%.
-The participation rate for 15- to 24-year-olds decreased by 0.3 point to 71.8% while the unemployment rate for this group increased by 0.3 points to 7.9%.
-According to the ABS, in February 2023, the underemployment rate increased to 5.9%, while the underutilisation rate (the unemployed plus the under-employed) remained at 9.5%.
+According to the Australian Bureau of Statistics (ABS) seasonally adjusted estimates, the unemployment rate remained steady at 4.2% in August 2025 while the labour force participation rate dropped 0.1 points to 66.8%.
+The participation rate for 15- to 24-year-olds decreased by 0.4 points to 70.6% while the unemployment rate for this group was steady at 9.8%.
+According to the ABS, in August 2025, the underemployment rate decreased by 0.1 points to 5.8%, while the underutilisation rate (the unemployed plus the under-employed) decreased by 0.2 points to 9.9% seasonally adjusted.

-According to Roy Morgan Research the unemployment rate in April 2019 was 8.9%, while Australian workers who were considered either unemployed or underemployed was estimated to be 17.7% (2.381 million) in the same month.
-Around 4.219 million were estimated to be in part-time employment.

-In 2007, 228,621 Newstart unemployment allowance recipients were registered, a total that increased to 646,414 or 5.3% of the total labour force by March 2013.
-As of December 2018, the number of Newstart recipients stands at 722,923 or 5.4% of the labour force.
+As of June 2025, the number of JobSeeker Payment recipients stands at 883,700 or 5.8% of the labour force.

 The accuracy of official unemployment figures has been brought into question in the Australian media due to discrepancies between the methods of different research bodies (Roy Morgan versus the ABS), differing definitions of the term 'unemployed' and the ABS' practice of counting under-employed people as "employed".

-As of August 2022, the Australia labour force were employed in the following industries:
+As of July 2025, the Australia labour force were employed in the following industries (seasonally adjusted) :